Dil Bechara: Overseas

 On the contrary, Rachit Raj of Medium presented a mixed view: "A decent love-story that tries too much to reinvent itself."
 Hannah Abraham of Cultured Vultures summarised: "While transposing the idea for Indian audiences, much of the subtlety, nuance and emotional depth of the original film seems to have seeped through the cracks."
 She assigned the film a score of 6.5 on 10, calling it an average watch and certainly not comparable to the original.
 Gautaman Bhaskaran for Arab News wrote: "Dil Bechara is not a great work.
 It is casually written and poorly directed."

-Audience reaction
+Streaming viewership

-Upon its premiere through OTT platform Disney+ Hotstar on 24 July, the film registered 95 million views, within 24 hours of its release.
+Upon its premiere through OTT platform Disney+ Hotstar on 24 July, the film registered 95 million views within 24 hours of its release.
 Media houses estimated that the opening in terms of revenue would be ₹2000 crore by multiplying the viewership with an average ticket price of ₹200.
 As per a report "Crisis Consumption on TV and Smartphones" published by BARC and Nielsen Media in September 2020, the film was noted as "most-viewed film on a smartphone" in India.
 A survey report from LetsOTT, claimed that the film became the most watched direct OTT release in India.
 In December 2020, Twitter India released a survey report stating that the film topped the list in most tweeted Indian film of 2020.
 It was also Google's top searched film of 2020 in India.